the-electro-punk/Robo-Gladiators/README.md

 # How to run the project

 Open the index file and simply run the webpage (alt + B) to get the game up and running.
 All you'll see is a blank screen and a window prompt.
+Type in either FIGHT to begin the battle or SKIP to avoid it (note: due to it's incomplete nature, the battle just ends after each opponent attacks once)

 # Credits